-Can I burn wood in my gas fire pit?
-No, a wood burning fire generates too much heat and can damage your fire pit or cause a fire accident in your home.
+It is not recommended to burn wood in a gas fire pit as it can produce excessive heat and damage your fire pit or even cause a fire accident in your home.

 Why You Shouldn’t Burn Wood in a Gas Fire Pit

 Firewood has a distinct advantage over gas in that it produces a significantly higher amount of heat.